Valentine's Day Book Recommendations | Books To Read on Valentine's Day.

 Norwegian Wood by Haruki Murakami

 It seems that too many people started contacting Murakami because of "Norwegian Wood".
-However, "No" is just an anomaly in Murakami's works, it is an exploration of the realistic style by Murakami.
+However, "No" is just an anomaly in Murakami's works, it is an exploration of the realistic style of Murakami.
 After this exploration, he never tried a similar way of writing again.
 From this, it can be roughly guessed that for him personally, <No> was somewhat wrong.

 "No" is indeed very good, and Murakami has gained more recognition through this work.
 If it wasn't for "No" paving the way ahead, he probably wouldn't have reached the point where he is almost a household name today.
 Because after all, the audience of his mainstream works is actually not that many.